-While we have long traditions of scholarship, we are also forward-looking, creative and cutting-edge.
-Oxford is one of Europe's most entrepreneurial universities.
-Income from external research contracts in 2016/17 exceeded £564m and we rank first in the UK for university spin-outs, with more than 130 companies created to date.
+While we have long traditions of scholarship, we are also forward-looking, creative and cuttingedge.
+Oxford is one of Europe's most entrepreneurial universities and we rank first in the UK for university spin-outs, and in recent years we have spun out 15-20 new companies every year.
 We are also recognised as leaders in support for social enterprise.